sashalex007/nrf51_MPU6050_calibrate/README.md

 I am using Keil studio cloud for compiling.
 It is possible to build offline, but its too time consuming.

-1. Open your Keil studio cloid and import project from this URL (https://github.com/sashalex007/nrf51_MPU6050_calibrate)
+1. Open your Keil studio cloud and import project from this URL (https://github.com/sashalex007/nrf51_MPU6050_calibrate)
 2. Select "Seeed Arch BLE" as the target hardware
 3. Build.
 Hex file will start downloading automatically
 4. Follow guide 1 for flashing the hex file